-120 INTRODUCTION TO POLITICS AND POLITICAL ANALYSIS 3 UNITS C-ID POLS 150
+120 INTRODUCTION TO POLITICS AND POLITICAL ANALYSIS

+C-ID POLS 150

 The primary aim of this course is to assist the student/citizen in the development of a set of skills which can be helpful in analyzing political situations in the world today.
-In order to accomplish this objective, students will be introduced to the basic approaches. perspectives, techniques and models of the political scientist.
+In order to accomplish this objective, students will be introduced to the basic approaches, perspectives, techniques and models of the political scientist.
 Accordingly, this course covers some universal aspects of political stability and change, ideologies, conflicts, institutions, political economy and issues.

-121\ INTRODUCTION TO U.S. GOVERNMENT AND POLITICS 3 UNITS C-ID POLS 110
+121 INTRODUCTION TO U.S. GOVERNMENT AND POLITICS 3 UNITS C-ID POLS 110

 Analysis of the evolution of the structures and functions of the U.S. and California political systems from the time of the nation's founding to the current day in what is now the United States.
 Emphasis is on the continuity and uniqueness of the American political experience and how that experience has derived from other political cultures.
 This will be examined in the context of the larger cultural, economic, and sociological forces shaping the U.S. political system.
 Attention will be given to significant events affecting the evolution of the U.S. political system since its founding.
 The development and evolution of the U.S. Constitution and policy making role of traditional political institutions such as the presidency, the Congress, and the judiciary will be explored.
 The impact of other political forces such as mass movements, the media, the bureaucracy, interest groups, and ethnic and social groups will be examined.
-Topics will be illustrated through reference to actual political events occurring as the course progresses
+Topics will be illustrated through reference to actual political events occurring as the course progresses.

-124 INTRODUCTION TO COMPARATIVE 3 UNITS GOVERNMENT AND POLITICS C-ID POLS 130
+124 INTRODUCTION TO COMPARATIVE GOVERNMENT AND POLITICS 3 UNITS C-ID POLS 130 political processes, and political change for the dynamics of today's global society.

-Analysis of the political systems of selected developed, transitional and developing countries of the world in order to understand the importance of political development, political institutions, political culture, political actors, political processes, and political change for the dynamics of today's global society.
+Analysis of the political systems of selected developed, transitional and developing countries of the world in order to understand the importance of political development, political institutions, political culture, political actors,